Exact Thermal Eigenstates of Nonintegrable Spin Chains at Infinite Temperature

-\textit{Acknowledgement.---} We are grateful to N.~Shiraishi, A.~Shimizu, H.~Katsura, K.~Fujii, K.~Mizuta, H.~Kono, M.~Yamaguchi, and Z.~Wei for useful discussions.
-We would like to especially thank H.~K.~Park for careful reading and valuable comments on a draft of this paper.
-YY is supported by the Special Postdoctoral Researchers Program at RIKEN.
-YC is supperted by Japan Society for the Promotion of Science KAKENHI Grant No. JP21J14313.
+\textit{Acknowledgments---} We are grateful to N.~Shiraishi, A.~Shimizu, H.~Katsura, K.~Fujii, K.~Mizuta, H.~Kono, M.~Yamaguchi, and Z.~Wei for useful discussions.
+We would like to especially thank H.~K.~Park and A.~N.~Ivanov for careful reading and valuable comments on a draft of this Letter.
+Y.Y. is supported by the Special Postdoctoral Researchers Program at RIKEN.
+Y.C. is supported by Japan Society for the Promotion of Science KAKENHI Grant No.~JP21J14313, the Special Postdoctoral Researchers Program at RIKEN, and JST ERATO Grant No.~JPMJER2302, Japan.

-\textit{Note added:} After the completion of this work, we became aware of a recent related work by A. N. Ivanov and O. I. Motrunich (\href{https://arxiv.org/abs/2403.05515}{arXiv:2403.05515}) which constructs an exact volume-law eigenstate of the PXP and related models.

 { {S\arabic{table}} {S\arabic{figure}} {\Roman{section}} {S\arabic{equation}} }

 \onecolumngrid \beginsupplement